mparsley1/eo-docs/README.md

 The data is accessible via an S3-compatible object store.
 The object store holds over 20 PB of data.
 It is possible to run Virtual Machine (VM) instances on a pay-per-use or fixed term basis.
-The size of the virtual
-machines range from 1 (virtual) core and 1 GB of RAM to 24 cores and 496 GB or RAM.
+The size of the virtual machines ranges from 1 (virtual) core and 1 GB of RAM to 24 cores and 496 GB or RAM.
 It is possible to spin up multiple instance if required for large-scale processing.
 The price list is found [here](https://creodias.eu/price-list).

 ## Sentinel Hub

+[Sentinel Hub](https://www.sentinel-hub.com/) is a multi-spectral and multi-temporal big data satellite imagery service.
-[Sentinel Hub](https://www.sentinel-hub.com/) is used in the EO Service as an alternative method for accessing and processing Copernicus (and other) data.
+It is used in the EO Service for accessing and processing Copernicus (and other) data.

-Sentinel Hub is a multi-spectral and multi-temporal big data satellite imagery service.
-Users can use APIs to retrieve satellite data over their AOI and specific time range from full archives in a matter of seconds.
+Processed satellite imagery is accessed via APIs for the specified AOI and time range, from the full archive, in a matter of seconds.
 The processing is done on Sentinel Hub's servers.
 The service is subscription-based, with a quota of "processing units" available to the user every month.